 point size drop-down list in the 'Font' panel of the 'Document-Edit' ribbon bar.
 Select the required point size from the 'Size' drop-down list, beside the 'Font' list.
 Alternatively, select the option 'Document-Edit > Font > Font > Fonts'.
 The 'Font Selection' dialog displays, from which you select the required typeface and point size.
 Click on the OK button.
 Change character style Highlight the text to change and select the required character style from the 'Style' drop-down list in the 'Font' panel of the 'Document-Edit' ribbon bar.
 Alternatively, select the option 'Document-Edit > Font > Font > Style'.
 The 'Select a Style' dialog displays, listing the currently-defined character styles in the template stylesheet.
 Select the required style and click on the OK button.
-Change the color of text, background (permanent Highlight the text to change and select one or more of these options, as required: highlight) or underline • Document-Edit > Font > $\stackrel{\triangle}{\longrightarrow}$ • Document-Edit > Font > • Document-Edit > Font > Underline Color In each case, the 'Color' dialog displays, through which you can select or define the required color.
+Change the color of text, background (permanent highlight) or underline Highlight the text to change and select one or more of these options, as required: Document-Edit > Font > ♣ Document-Edit > Font > ♥ Document-Edit > Font > □ Underline Color

+In each case, the 'Color' dialog displays, through which you can select or define the required color.
 When you have selected a color, click on the OK button.
 Change character spacing Normal character spacing (the space between characters) is 20 twips; if you want to change this (or return to it), highlight the text to adjust, and select the option 'Document-Edit > Font > Font > Spacing'.
 The 'Character Spacing' dialog displays.
 Select the radio button to expand or compress spacing, or to return to normal spacing; if you are changing from normal spacing, enter the number of twips to set the spacing to.
 Click on the OK button.
 Change horizontal scaling Highlight the text to change and select the option 'Document-Edit > Font > Font > Horizontal Scaling'.
 The 'Horizontal Character Scaling' dialog displays.
 Enter a percentage value for the amount of scaling required (valid values are 10 to 999 inclusive), then click on the OK button.
 The text (both characters and spaces) is scaled horizontally, by the specified amount.
 Hide text Hidden text is not displayed on the screen or printer, but remains in the document and is not deleted.
 Highlight the text to hide and select the option 'Document-Edit > Font > Font > Hidden', or press Ctrl+H. The highlighted text is not displayed and the rest of the text closes up.
 To view hidden text, select the option 'Document-Edit > File > View > Hidden Text'; you can then make the text normal again by highlighting it and deselecting the option 'Document-Edit > Font > Font > Hidden'.
-Create a box around text Highlight the text to box and select the 'Font Boxed' menu option; this creates a broken-line border around the selected text. broken-time border dround the selected text.
-Protect text Highlight the line, block or section of text to be protected, and select the option 'Document-Edit > Font > Protect'.
+Create a box around text Highlight the text to box and select the 'Font Boxed' menu option; this creates a broken-line border around the selected text.
+Protect text Highlight the line, block or section of text to be protected, and select the option 'Document-Edit > Font > Font > Protect'.
+The selected text is displayed in a gray font, and cannot be edited.
+To release the text for editing again.
+To release the text for editing again, highlight it and reselect the option

-To release the text for editing again, highlight it and reselect the option 'Document-Edit > Font > Protect'.
+'Document-Edit > Font > Font > Protect'.